puppetlabs/puppetlabs-apt/README.md

 notice: /Stage[main]//Apt::Source[puppetlabs]/Exec[puppetlabs apt update]: Triggered 'refresh' from 1 events>
 ```

 The above example uses a smoke test to lay out a resource declaration and apply it on your system.
-In production, you might want to declare your APT sources inside the classes where they’re needed.
+In production, you might want to declare your Apt sources inside the classes where they’re needed.

 Limitations
 -----------

-This module should work across all versions of Debian/Ubuntu and support all major APT repository management features.
+This module should work across all versions of Debian/Ubuntu and support all major Apt repository management features.

 Development
 ------------